ethereum/web3.py/docs/ens_overview.rst

 enables users and developers to use human-friendly names in place of error-prone hexadecimal addresses, content hashes, and more.

-The :mod:`ens` module is included with Web3.py.
+The :mod:`ens` module is included with web3.py.
 It provides an interface to look up domains and addresses, add resolver records, or get and set metadata.

+.. note:: ENSIP-15 introduced a new standard for ENS name normalization.
+This standard
+    is implemented in web3.py via the ``ensip15_normalization`` flag on the ``ENS`` / ``AsyncENS`` class.
+It is also available as a flag on relevant ``ens.utils.py`` utility methods.
+For more information, refer to the :ref:`ensip15_normalization` section.

 Setup
 -----